 In addition to domestic assault, there is a separate offense known as aggravated domestic assault.
 The key difference between regular assault and the “aggravated” kind is that the defendant used or exhibited a deadly weapon, such as a firearm, or intentionally caused “serious” bodily injury to the victim.
 Texas considers any form of aggravated assault as a second-degree felony, and in some aggravated domestic assault cases, it can even be tried as a first-degree felony, meaning the defendant faces the possibility of life in prison.

-Common Reasons for Making False Domestic Violence Charges
+What Are Some Common Reasons for Making False Domestic Violence Charges?

 Now that you understand the basics of Texas domestic violence law, let’s turn to the main question: Why would someone make a false allegation of domestic violence?